Pauloparakleto/super-slack-translator/README.md

 `cp .env.sample .env`

-add your own slack api and openai keys
+Add your own slack api and openai keys.

+You must chat in the "#social" slack channel.
+Your bot must be a "#social" member.

+Add your ngrok url to the slack hook.
+Also make sure to add this same url to the ngrok url in the .env file.

+> [!IMPORTANT]
+> This was designed initially to run in development mode.

 `bin/console`